pslucas0212/OpenShiftOnVMWare-Part-1/README.md

 The release of Red Hat OpenShift 4.7 added a new vSphere Installer Provisioned Installation (IPI) option that makes it very easy to quickly provision an OpenShift cluster in a VMWare EXSi environment.
 This cluster could be used for some quick testing or development.

 In this three part tutorial we will learn the OCP IPI process for VMWare, how to create user ids and set permissions, and install a simple application.
-In Part one of the tutorial we will perform the installation and setup of OCP on VMware
+In part one of the tutorial we will perform the installation and setup of OCP on VMware

 The "straight" out of the box installation creates three control plane nodes and three worker nodes with minimal effort.
 The EXSi IPI installation optional supports additional customizations, but in this example I will not use any of the customization capabilities.